The Impact of Generative Artificial Intelligence on Market Equilibrium: Evidence from a Natural Experiment

 \subsection{The NovelAI "experiment"}

-NovelAI is one of the commercial websites offering generative AI services.
-NovelAI was initially launched on June 15, 2021, when it only provided AI story-writing services.
-After Stable Diffusion, a state-of-the-art text-to-image algorithm, was released on March 2, 2023, NovelAI began offering its text-to-image services.
+NovelAI is one of the first commercial websites offering generative AI services.
+NovelAI was initially launched on June 15, 2021, when it only offered AI story-writing services.
+After Stable Diffusion, a state-of-the-art text-to-image algorithm, was released on March 2, 2022, NovelAI began offering its text-to-image services.
 NovelAI put a lot of effort into collecting anime-style images and used them to train an anime-style generative AI model based on Stable Diffusion.
 NovelAI's text-to-image service was implemented on October 3, 2022 \cite{novelai2022}.

 NovelAI's generative AI takes a series of prompts, or keywords, such as "masterpiece, magical girl, fantasy, caustic" as input.
 The generative AI will generate images according to the prompts.
-Figure~\ref{fig:novelai} shows some examples of NovelAI.
+Figure~\ref{fig:novelai} in the Appendix presents the official examples of NovelAI.
 Note that NovelAI's AI only generates anime-style images because it is trained on anime-style images.

-NovelAI's generative AI can generate an image in a few seconds and can generate multiple images simultaneously.
+NovelAI's generative AI can generate an image in a few seconds and generate multiple images simultaneously.
 The cost of generating an image depends on its quality and resolution size.
-NovelAI uses a monthly subscription scheme ranging from \$10 to \$25. \$10 users can generate approximately 200 images of normal quality per month. \$25 users can generate an unlimited number of such images.
+NovelAI uses a monthly subscription scheme ranging from \$10 to \$25. \$10 users can generate approximately 200 images of normal quality per month. \$25 users can generate an unlimited number of images.

-However, on October 3, 2022, a few days after NovelAI's text-to-image service was released, hackers attacked NovelAI's server and released its AI model and associated training code.
+However, on October 6, 2022, a few days after NovelAI's text-to-image service was released, hackers attacked NovelAI's server and released its AI model and associated training code.
 Anyone can download the leaked material via a shared seed and implement the same AI locally, allowing people to generate an image in a few seconds for free.